 Are you thinking of making a career change to become a financial advisor?

-It’s a profession that has gotten more scrutiny in Canada in recent years due to high advisor fees, but I think that there will always be a need for financial advisors.
+It’s a profession that has gotten more scrutiny in Canada in recent years due to high advisor fees, but I think that there will always be a need and demand for financial advisors for certain clients.

-It’s a job that can be quite satisfying, as you’re working closely with someone to achieve their financial goals, and personal relationships can also develop.
+It’s a job that can be quite satisfying, as you work closely with someone to achieve their financial goals, and personal relationships can also develop.

-Becoming a financial advisor might not require having a master’s degree in finance, but you do need certifications to qualify as someone who can give financial advice as a profession.
-There is plenty that you can learn so that you can get on this path.
+Becoming a financial advisor won’t require having a master’s degree in finance, but you do need certifications to qualify as someone who can give financial advice as a profession.
+Here are the steps to

 - Asset allocation